jadpole/jadpole.github.io/_posts/2015-07-28-typechecked-matrix.md

 categories: arcaders
 ---

-I recently started playing with `PhantomData`, and my first _project_ using it was to try to implement type-checked matrix multiplication.
-It turns out that, not only does it work like a charm, the implementation is surprisingly self-evident.
+I recently started playing with Rust's `PhantomData`, and decided to implement type-checked matrix operations.
+It turns out that, not only does it work like a charm, the implementation is also surprisingly self-evident.

 So, let's see how this works!